anydotcrypto/metatransactions/docs/EIP-proposal.md

 - Potential impersonation attacks if there is a bug in the signature verification
 - Potential replay-attack problems if there is a bug in the replay protection
 - Cost for creating a new nonce queue should be greater than re-using an existing nonce queue.
+- We authenticate the blockchain via the ChainID.
+If two blockchains share the same ChainID, it may facilitate replay attacks.

 Given the final implementation code should be relatively small and the project is well-scoped, it should be reasonable to audit.